capreolus-ir/capreolus/docs/cli.md

 .. note:: Results and cached objects are stored in ``~/.capreolus/results/`` and ``~/.capreolus/cache/`` by default.
 Set the ``CAPREOLUS_RESULTS`` and ``CAPREOLUS_CACHE`` environment variables to change these locations.
 For example: ``export CAPREOLUS_CACHE=/data/capreolus/cache``
 ```

-- Use `RankTask` to search for the *robust04* topics in a robust04 index (which will be downloaded if it does not automatically exist), and then evaluate the results.
-The `Benchmark` specifies a dependency on `collection.name=robust04` and provides the corresponding topics and relevance judgments.
+- Use `RankTask` with the [NFCorpus](https://www.cl.uni-heidelberg.de/statnlpgroup/nfcorpus/) `Benchmark`.
+This will download the collection, create an index, and search for the NFCorpus topics.
+The `Benchmark` specifies a dependency on `collection.name=nf` and provides the corresponding topics and relevance judgments.

 ```
 $ capreolus rank.searcheval with searcher.name=BM25 \
-  searcher.index.stemmer=porter benchmark.name=robust04.yang19
+  searcher.index.stemmer=porter benchmark.name=nf
 ```

 - Use a similar pipeline, but with RM3 query expansion and a small grid search over expansion parameters.
-The evaluation command will report cross-validated results using the folds specified by `robust04.yang19`.
+The evaluation command will report cross-validated results using the folds specified by the `Benchmark`.

 ```
 $ capreolus rank.searcheval with \
-  searcher.index.stemmer=porter benchmark.name=robust04.yang19 \
+  searcher.index.stemmer=porter benchmark.name=nf \
   searcher.name=BM25RM3 searcher.fbDocs=5-10-15 searcher.fbTerms=5-25-50
 ```